-To continue investigating the effect of the clock signal impairments on the performance of the optical identification system, we perform the following indoor static experiment.
+To continue investigating the effect of the clock signal impairments, we perform the following indoor experiment.
 We place two \acp{UAV} (\ac{UAV}-0 and \ac{UAV}-1) of the same model as before \SI{5}{\meter} apart on the floor of the laboratory.
-The \ac{UAV}-0 camera operates with a nominal frame rate of 60 frames/s, and points to \ac{UAV}-1.
-The \ac{UAV}-1 points one arm towards the \ac{UAV}-0 camera, while two adjacent arms remain oriented parallel to the \ac{UAV}-0 camera image plane.
-We name these LEDs in the order from left to right on their camera image as D0, D1, and D2.
+The \ac{UAV}-0 camera operates with a nominal frame rate of 60 frames/s, and points to \ac{UAV}-1. \ac{UAV}-1 points one arm towards the \ac{UAV}-0 camera, while two adjacent arms remain oriented parallel to the \ac{UAV}-0 camera image plane.
+We name these LEDs, from left to right on their camera image, as D0, D1, and D2.

 The bit-rate of the blinking LEDs was \SI{60.241}{\hertz} due to hardware limitations of the microcontroller architecture used in the LED driver.
-This creates a difference in the period of less than \SI{66.7}{\micro\second} compared to the nominal camera period of \SI{16.167}{\milli\second} with the exposure time of the camera being set to \SI{500}{\micro\second}.
-The precision of the crystal clock of the LED driver incurs an additional error that is several orders of magnitude lower that those of the other sources of error; it is thus considered negligible.
-Each LED emits an optical signal generated with a different binary sequence, see Fig. \ref{fig:OpticalTx}.

-Regarding the optical signals emitter by the LEDs, we generate a set of binary sequences $f(\mathcal{S}^7, 0.5, 3, 3, 1)$ with the algorithm described in section \ref{sec:binarySeq}.
-We then feed the binary stream generators (see Fig. \ref{fig:OpticalTx}) associated with the LEDs D0, D1, and D2 the binary sequences 0010111, 0011011, and 0011101.
+This creates a difference in the period of less than \SI{66.7}{\micro\second} compared to the nominal camera period of \SI{16.167}{\milli\second}, with the exposure time of the camera set to \SI{500}{\micro\second}.
+The precision of the crystal clock of the LED driver incurs an additional error several orders of magnitude lower than the other sources of error.
+Each LED emits an optical signal generated with a different binary sequence.
+We generate a set of sequences $f(\mathcal{S}^7, 0.5, 3, 3, 1)$ using Algorithm \ref{algorithm1}.
+We then feed the binary stream generators (see Fig. \ref{fig:diagrams} (right)) associated with LEDs D0, D1, and D2 the sequences 0010111, 0011011, and 0011101.
 Then, we record the \ac{UAV}-0 camera footage for \SI{180}{\second}.

-In this experiment, the pixels corresponding to the light emitted the LEDs get almost saturated when the LEDs are turned on because of the short distance between the \acp{UAV}.
-As a consequence, the resulting \ac{SNR} at the receiver is high and the effects of the clock signal impairments and mismatch dominate the effects of the noise at the optical receiver.
+Due to the short distance between the \acp{UAV}, the pixels corresponding to the light emitted by the LEDs get almost saturated when the LEDs are turned on.
+Thus, the \ac{SNR} at the receiver is high and the effects of the clock signal impairments and mismatch dominate over the effects of the noise.